DA Davidson Cuts Uber Technologies (NYSE:UBER) Price Target to $70.00

-Uber Technologies (NYSE:UBER) had its target price trimmed by DA Davidson from $72.00 to $70.00 in a research report report published on Thursday morning, Price Targets.com reports.
-The firm currently has a buy rating on the ride-sharing company’s stock.
+Uber Technologies (NYSE:UBER) had its price target decreased by DA Davidson from $72.00 to $70.00 in a report released on Wednesday, Benzinga reports.
+DA Davidson currently has a buy rating on the ride-sharing company’s stock.

-Other analysts have also recently issued reports about the stock.
-KeyCorp lifted their target price on shares of Uber Technologies from $60.00 to $63.00 and gave the stock an overweight rating in a research note on Tuesday, February 9th.
-Nomura began coverage on shares of Uber Technologies in a report on Monday, April 26th.
-They set a buy rating for the company.
-Vertical Research started coverage on shares of Uber Technologies in a report on Thursday, April 1st.
-They issued a buy rating and a $72.00 price objective for the company.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of Uber Technologies from $82.00 to $85.00 and gave the company a buy rating in a research report on Thursday.
-Finally, Truist upped their target price on shares of Uber Technologies from $60.00 to $66.00 in a research note on Thursday, February 11th.
-Four equities research analysts have rated the stock with a hold rating and thirty-one have assigned a buy rating to the company.
-The stock currently has a consensus rating of Buy and an average price target of $65.44.
+A number of other brokerages have also issued reports on UBER.
+JMP Securities lifted their price target on Uber Technologies from $58.00 to $75.00 and gave the stock an outperform rating in a research note on Tuesday, February 16th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Uber Technologies from $82.00 to $85.00 and gave the stock a buy rating in a research report on Wednesday.
+Piper Sandler reduced their price objective on Uber Technologies from $58.00 to $55.00 and set a neutral rating on the stock in a research report on Thursday, May 6th.
+Wedbush reiterated an outperform rating and set a $66.00 price objective (down previously from $76.00) on shares of Uber Technologies in a research report on Sunday, May 2nd.
+Finally, Nomura began coverage on Uber Technologies in a research report on Monday, April 26th.
+They set a buy rating on the stock.
+Four investment analysts have rated the stock with a hold rating and thirty have issued a buy rating to the company.
+Uber Technologies currently has a consensus rating of Buy and an average target price of $66.16.

-In related news, insider Tony West sold 6,500 shares of the business’s stock in a transaction dated Monday, April 5th.
-The shares were sold at an average price of $57.31, for a total transaction of $372,515.00.
-Following the sale, the insider now owns 189,108 shares of the company’s stock, valued at $10,837,779.48.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Jill Hazelbaker sold 20,756 shares of the business’s stock in a transaction dated Friday, February 12th.
-The stock was sold at an average price of $60.12, for a total transaction of $1,247,850.72.
-Following the sale, the insider now directly owns 147,709 shares in the company, valued at approximately $8,880,265.08.
-The disclosure for this sale can be found here.
-Company insiders own 8.66% of the company’s stock.
+In related news, insider Tony West sold 6,500 shares of the business’s stock in a transaction on Monday, April 5th.
+The stock was sold at an average price of $57.31, for a total transaction of $372,515.00.
+Following the completion of the transaction, the insider now directly owns 189,108 shares of the company’s stock, valued at approximately $10,837,779.48.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 8.66% of the company’s stock.

-A number of large investors have recently bought and sold shares of UBER.
-Morgan Stanley boosted its stake in Uber Technologies by 20.3% during the fourth quarter.
-Morgan Stanley now owns 122,006,738 shares of the ride-sharing company’s stock worth $6,222,343,000 after acquiring an additional 20,549,153 shares in the last quarter.
-Sands Capital Management LLC raised its holdings in Uber Technologies by 73.3% in the fourth quarter.
-Sands Capital Management LLC now owns 34,833,403 shares of the ride-sharing company’s stock worth $1,776,504,000 after buying an additional 14,728,949 shares during the last quarter.
-Norges Bank purchased a new position in Uber Technologies in the fourth quarter worth about $720,148,000.
-Tiger Global Management LLC raised its holdings in Uber Technologies by 78.1% in the fourth quarter.
-Tiger Global Management LLC now owns 27,681,399 shares of the ride-sharing company’s stock worth $1,411,751,000 after buying an additional 12,142,683 shares during the last quarter.
-Finally, Winslow Capital Management LLC purchased a new position in Uber Technologies in the fourth quarter worth about $430,200,000.
-70.59% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in the company.
+Third Point LLC acquired a new position in shares of Uber Technologies during the 1st quarter worth about $367,942,000.
+Brown Advisory Inc. boosted its position in shares of Uber Technologies by 165.1% during the 1st quarter.
+Brown Advisory Inc. now owns 84,999 shares of the ride-sharing company’s stock worth $4,633,000 after acquiring an additional 52,941 shares in the last quarter.
+Wealthgate Family Office LLC boosted its position in shares of Uber Technologies by 7.1% during the 1st quarter.
+Wealthgate Family Office LLC now owns 105,528 shares of the ride-sharing company’s stock worth $5,752,000 after acquiring an additional 7,010 shares in the last quarter.
+MML Investors Services LLC boosted its position in shares of Uber Technologies by 15.2% during the 1st quarter.
+MML Investors Services LLC now owns 222,126 shares of the ride-sharing company’s stock worth $12,108,000 after acquiring an additional 29,282 shares in the last quarter.
+Finally, Stephens Inc. AR boosted its position in shares of Uber Technologies by 7.4% during the 1st quarter.
+Stephens Inc. AR now owns 48,812 shares of the ride-sharing company’s stock worth $2,661,000 after acquiring an additional 3,378 shares in the last quarter.
+70.59% of the stock is owned by institutional investors and hedge funds.

 About Uber Technologies